Davidevlops/JS-DSA/stacks-and-queues.md

 queue.printQueue(); // Output: [20, 30]
 ```

 This concludes our discussion on stacks and queues, as well as our exploration of linear data structures as a whole.
-In the next episode, we will delve into graphs as a non-linear data structure
+In the next episode, we will explore graphs as a non-linear data structure.

 ### Conclusion